ArrowElectronics/meta-hd96/meta-hd96/recipes-bsp/base-files/files/root_README_NB-IoT.txt

     This image for Shield96 has support for Shiratech LTE CAT-M1/NB1 96boards format mezzanine board.
 PPP connection can be started through the Quectel BG96 module found on the mezzanine board.
 This image has support for Arkessa and 1NCE SIM cards.
-By default the Arkessa SIM card is used.
+By default the 1NCE SIM card is used.
-    If the Shiratech NB-IoT mezzanine is connected and Arkessa SIM card is inserted the following command initiates the internet connection through the ppp0 interface:
+    If the Shiratech NB-IoT mezzanine is connected and 1NCE SIM card is inserted the following command initiates the internet connection through the ppp0 interface:
       # ifup ppp0
     And this command shuts it down:
       # ifdown ppp0

-    If the 1NCE SIM card is inserted one needs to edit /etc/ppp/peers/quectel-chat-connect and select the correct APN (see the given file for comments).
+    If the Arkessa SIM card is inserted one needs to edit /etc/ppp/peers/quectel-chat-connect and select the correct APN (see the given file for comments).
 If another SIM card is used one needs to modify this file according to the SIM card providers instructions.